Pratz03/spaceward/README.md

     5. Delete all the css App.css
     6. Folder features/counter -> features

-2. Shorcut -
+2. Shortcut -
-    1. Go to component word's end like if <Sidebar /> -> sidebar| then ctrl+space to import it to app.js
+    1. Go to component word's end like if <Sidebar /> -> sidebar| then ctrl+space to import it to app.

+3. Installations
+    1. material ui - npm install @material-ui/core
+    icons - npm install @material-ui/icons